Tony Gordon: 2007–2010

 While Maria visits her parents in Cyprus, Tony suffers a heart attack.
 He is taken to hospital by Roy, with whom he had previously clashed over the new housing development and confesses Liam's murder to him.
 He tries to buy Roy's silence but it doesn't work so he begins threatening him.
 Roy and his wife Hayley (Julie Hesmondhalgh) report him to the police and Roy decides to go bat spotting at the canal.
 When Maria comes looking for answers, Hayley tells her everything, unaware Tony is hiding behind the café counter with a knife.
-This upsets Tony even more and he goes to the canal and tries to kill Roy, but Tony's phone rings alerting Roy, so he pushes Roy in the water but has a change of heart, rescues him and confesses everything to the police.
+This upsets Tony even more and he goes to the canal and tries to kill Roy, but Tony's mobile phone rings alerting Roy of his presence, so he pushes Roy in the water due to him being unable to swim but has a change of heart, rescues him and confesses everything to the police.
 On 11 December 2009, Carla visits Tony in prison where he admits that Jimmy is still alive.
 He asks her if she thinks Maria will forgive him and she tells him that she never would and that he would be going to hell on his own, before leaving.